Prof Kevin Ryan (Chair)

 She has worked in the area of patient safety and quality improvement since her return to Ireland ten years ago.
 Marie was appointed Director of Safety and Quality Improvement with Hiqa (Health Information and Quality Authority) in July 2012.

-Vice President of Academic Affairs and Quality Assurance, Union of Students in Ireland (USI)
+Vice President for Academic Affairs, Union of Students in Ireland (USI)

 Dr Martin Lyes

 Martin is the Managing Director of Eirinnova, a consultancy specialising in research management and innovation operating in Europe and the Middle East.

 He holds degrees from the University of London and Southampton and started his career as a marine biologist before moving into research administration.